What You May Be Doing Wrong in Your Google Searches

 Google will bring up your search results, which might vary greatly from your results if the query is made in English.
 Click the “translate” link to convert the web contents into English.

 The translations into English will be pretty amusing sometimes, but will take you 70% there.
-As the translations are, in a sense, crowd-sourced, they will get better and better (besser und besser) as time goes on.
+As the translations in Google Translate are, in a sense, crowd-sourced, they will get better and better (besser und besser) as time goes on.

 There are probably even easier ways to do research that a 20-year old would embarrass me with.
 Just don’t forget this basic step if you feel you are not getting the results you need or want the perspective of foreign sites.